KelvinMsft/NoTruth/README.md

 # NoTruth
-NoTruth is an Open Source light-weighted for hiding user-mode memory based on VT-x in Windows x64 platform.
+NoTruth is an Open Source project for hiding a user-mode memory based on VT-x in Windows x64 platform.

 # Environment
 - Visual Studio 2015 update 3